No. 20 Colorado tops Loyola-Marymount 76-64 to stay unbeaten - WHIZ News

 Loyola Marymount: Finished 1-2 against teams from Colorado, including a win at Air Force and a home loss to Colorado State.
 The Lions get five of their next six games at home before starting conference play against San Diego on Jan.
 2.

-Colorado: The 37 turnovers in the last two games is not a good sign heading into a showdown at second-ranked Kansas on Saturday.
-The Buffaloes have solid wins against Clemson, Arizona State and Wyoming, but need to clean up their ball security if they hope to pull an upset at Allen Fieldhouse.
+Colorado: The 37 turnovers in the last two games is not a good sign heading into the showdown at Kansas.
+The Buffaloes have solid wins against Clemson, Arizona State and Wyoming, but need to clean up their ball security if they hope to pull an upset Saturday.

+“If we go into Allen Fieldhouse and turn it over 18, 19 times like we have the last two games at home, it’s going to be a long night,” Boyle said.

 POLL IMPLICATIONS

-Colorado scraped by an inferior opponent for the second straight game before its daunting trip to Kansas.
+Colorado squeezed by an inferior opponent for the second straight game before its daunting trip to Kansas.
 But even a close loss to the Jayhawks could keep the Buffaloes in the rankings.

 UP NEXT